Friday November 24 1939

 The British release the US freighter Nishimaha after the master signs an agreement to proceed to Marseilles to unload its "contraband."
 The US government, though, remains opposed to this.

 Convoy OA 40G departs from Southend, Convoy OB 40 departs from Liverpool, and Convoy SL 10 departs from Freetown.

-Peace Talks: The two British officers captured at Venlo, Major Stevens and Captain Best, are still very much on the minds of the top Nazi hierarchy.
-While they are the subject of Nazi propaganda about the Munich bombing, they also get feelers from the Germans about the sincerity of the desire for peace among the Allies.
-It is believed, but has not been corroborated, that the two may have betrayed various classified information while in captivity.
+Peace Talks: The two British officers captured at Venlo, Major Stevens and Captain Best, are still very much on the minds of the top Third Reich hierarchy.
+While they are the subject of German propaganda about the Munich bombing, they also get feelers from the Germans about the sincerity of the desire for peace among the Allies.
+It is believed but has not been corroborated that the two may have betrayed various classified information while in captivity.

 German Homefront: The assets of iron/steel magnate Fritz Thyssen, who has fled to Switzerland, are seized.
 Thyssen was an early supporter of Hitler's, funding his rise to power, but became increasingly disillusioned.

 British Homefront: British Airways Ltd. and Imperial Airways merge to form British Overseas Airways Corporation (BOAC).

 Finland: Finnish Prime Minister Aimo Cajander addresses the nation.
 He states that Soviet demands are impossible to meet while protecting Finnish security.
 Since the war with the USSR now is imminent (despite the Soviet-Finnish non-aggression pact of 21 January 1932), he tells every Finn to man "his own guard post" and "learn to plow carrying a rifle."
 Marshall Mannerheim begins situating his forces, some 200,000 men, to meet a likely attack of up to a million Soviet troops.